Reading and Phonics

-The main reading scheme we use at TSM is the Oxford Reading Tree, however we supplement the scheme with a range of other books such as Discovery World, Rigby Star and Project X; this enables all our children to have a wide choice of books in different styles when learning to read.
+The main reading scheme we use at TSM are the high quality Pearson ‘bug club’ materials, however we supplement the scheme with a range of other books such as Discovery World, Rigby Star and the Oxford Reading Tree; this enables all our children to have a wide choice of books in different styles when learning to read.
 There are regular opportunities for the children to read on a 1:1 basis with a member of staff or our fantastic team of volunteers.

 The children have regular opportunities to choose library books and change their reading books.
 Our library is well stocked with a fantastic range of books for all ages and interests.